Displaced Communities

 Niven, Bill.
 Die "Wilhelm Gustloff:" Geschichte und Erinnerung eines Untergangs.
 Mitteldeutscher Verlag, 2011.

 Bacque, James.
 Crimes and Mercies: The Fate of German Civilians under Allied Occupation, 1944-1950.
-Vancouver, Canada: Talonbooks, 2007.
+Vancouver, Canada: Talonbooks, 2007. -- NOTE that his statistics have come under question, particularly what "deaths" derived from disease, Allied negligence, or "murder."

 The documentary film based on James Bacque's Crime and Mercies.
 See a YouTube trailer here.